 Angeles Institute has the right to protect its educational purpose and its students from the irresponsible conduct of others.
-A violation of any one of these codes of student conduct may result in serious consequences, ranging from a warning notice, suspension, probation, or dismissal from the program.
+A violation of the code of student conduct may result in serious consequences, ranging from a warning notice, suspension, probation, or dismissal from the program.